 Health and Safety

 Mineral oil in mist form can irritate the skin, eyes, and lungs as noted in a report by the Occupational Safety and Health Administration (OSHA).
-In addition, "untreated" or "mildly treated" mineral oil is carcinogenic as explained in the American Cancer's Society's article, "Known and Probable Human Carcinogens."
+Also, "untreated" or "mildly treated" mineral oil is carcinogenic as explained in the American Cancer Society's article, "Known and Probable Human Carcinogens."
 However, it is important to point out that white, food- and pharmaceutical-grade mineral oils are not considered human carcinogens according to the "Report on Carcinogens, Twelfth Edition (2011)" by the National Toxicology Program.
-So, if you must use a product with mineral oil, select one with highly refined white mineral oil!
+So, if you must use a product with mineral oil, select one with highly refined white mineral oil!.

 Mineral oil is not an environmentally friendly oil because it doesn't biodegrade well and it's not from a renewable resource.
-As stated in the 2009 article, "Biodegradation of Mineral Oils—A Review," published in the African Journal of Biotechnology, mineral oil "generally has poor biodegradability: between 0 – 40%."
+As stated in the 2009 article, "Biodegradation of Mineral Oils—A Review," published in the African Journal of Biotechnology, mineral oil "generally has poor biodegradability: between 0 to 40 percent."
 Because of this, the authors note that the development of vegetable oil alternatives should be pursued, because they are more eco-friendly.

-There are plenty of products on the market that don't contain mineral oil and do just as good of a job, so why not seek them out?
-For example, instead of an air freshener with mineral oil in it, why not try a green air freshener instead?
-Or, instead of a stainless steel cleaner with mineral oil in it, why not try a cleaner with natural, plant-based oils, such as Better Life's Einshine Stainless Steel Cleaner?
-By the way, be sure to read product labels carefully because even some products that are marketed as green or all natural, may contain mineral oil.
+There are plenty of products on the market that don't contain mineral oil and do just as good a job, so why not seek them out?
+For example, instead of an air freshener with mineral oil in it, try a green air freshener instead.
+Or, instead of a stainless steel cleaner with mineral oil in it, try a cleaner with natural, plant-based oils, such as Better Life's Einshine Stainless Steel Cleaner.
+Be sure to read product labels carefully because even some products that are marketed as green or all-natural may contain mineral oil.